dear-github/dear-github/README.md

   the maintainers and any others subscribed to the issue.
 These +1s serve a valuable function in letting maintainers know how widespread an issue is, but their drawbacks are too great.
-We’d like issues to gain a first-class voting system, and for content-less comments like “+1” or “:+1:” or “me too” tof trigger a warning and instructions on how to use the voting mechanism.
+We’d like issues to gain a first-class voting system, and for content-less comments like “+1” or “:+1:” or “me too” to trigger a warning and instructions on how to use the voting mechanism.

 - Issues and pull requests are often created without any adherence to the